Harassment Prevention Training

 Thank you in advance for completing this compulsory training by February 7.
 If you have any questions regarding this initiative, please contact Human Resources at 312.915.6175 or visit LUC.edu/hr.

 To comply with federal regulations designed to prevent harassment in the workplace, the University is incorporating harassment prevention training as part of a workplace culture reflective of a zero-tolerance policy regarding all forms of harassment.

-We are asking all full-time faculty, and full-time and part-time staff to participate in the required compliance training.
+We are asking all faculty and staff to participate in the required compliance training.
 Participation helps support our mission to create a safe, respectful and inclusive campus community committed to practicing responsible engagement activities, including understanding your duty to report harassment concerns.